Konya Tram

 The Konya Tram is a tram system located in the city of Konya in Turkey.
 Konya's first tram line was opened on 15 April 1992.
-The system is 41 km long with two lines and has 41 stations.
-The tram is among the most heavily used in Turkey.
+The system is 41 km long with two lines, and has 41 stations.
+The network is among the most heavily used in Turkey.

 History

 In 1987, the Konya Metropolitan Municipality announced plans for a new light rail network in order to provide safe, cheap and fast transportation to citizens of the city.
 Construction of the first phase of Line One began in 1987.
 After 5 years of construction work, the Alaaddin-Republic line was opened for public use.
 In 1996, this line was extended to the northern district of Selcuklu and Selcuk University.
 In 2015, the Alaaddin-Adliye line was put into service.

 Operation

-The Konya Tram has two lines operated with Škoda Forcity Classic 28T vehicles.
+The network consists of two lines operated with a total of 72 Škoda Forcity Classic 28T vehicles.
 An underground rail system, the Konya Metro, is under construction and will connect with the tram at Meram Beledeysi and Konya Railway Station.
 The Konya Tram carries an average of 104,000 riders daily.
 The tram operates between 6:00 and 24:00 every day of the year.